Awaken Festival 2026

 This workshop is an interactive educational based workshop exploring a beginner friendly intro to understanding our bodies to work with us for every day activities.
 This workshop is aimed to have the participants feeling refreshed and curious to view their bodies as a puzzle - connecting the pieces together.

 This workshop will include burlesque-inspired elements.
 Please bring a water bottle, yoga matt/blanket if you don't like the ground, comfortable clothing, a notebook and pen.
 Tea and fruits will be provided to the participants.
-If you have any dietary restrictions, please leave plan to pre-register for this workshop using the online form and leave a comment accordingly.
+If you have any dietary restrictions, please plan to pre-register for this workshop using the online form and leave a comment accordingly.

 Erica Wilson is an Indigenous Artist and community connector located in Winnipeg, Manitoba on Treaty 1.
 All aspects of their art is rooted in Authenticity, Curiosity, Humor and Wisdom.
 Their work is currently focused on as an individual artist exploring solo projects for the first time.
 Where they normally thrive is within community spaces promoting education, communication and the arts.

-Promotional Image by Vincent Wolfgang
+Image by Vincent Wolfgang

 • Verbatim Theatre Tools - Telling Our Stories